How to Build a Test Automation Strategy That Works: Best Practices and More

 10. Maintaining the test suite

 This is the part of the process that is sometimes overlooked by automation QA teams, usually to a detrimental effect.
-Neglecting to maintain the existing test suite results in the tests becoming outdated, far less effective, and wasteful of the company’s resources.
+Neglecting to maintain the existing test suite results in the tests becoming outdated, far less effective, and wasteful of the company’s resources, so even if you implement a new test automation project but fail to account for maintenance, the results may turn out to be disappointing.

 The choice of the framework for an automation testing strategy is one of the most crucial ones to make, on par with the choice of tools and the composition of the team.
 Generally speaking, the choice of a framework depends on the specifics and end goals of the project.
 Other factors influencing the decision include: